GULibrarySandbox/library-workshop-template-long/content/intro.md

 Place the topic of your workshop here, for example: LimeSurvey, Digital Dexterity, Copyright for researchers, etc.

+## Audience

+This workshop is aimed at researchers and academics in the field of biostatistics.

 ## Learning objectives

 | Once you have completed this workshop you should be able to: |